Renault ZOE electric motor, drive and performance

 The Renault ZOE is offered with two motors – the R110 and the R135, offering 107 and 134bhp respectively.
 We’ve driven the R110 in the pre-facelift car and it’s fine around town, but can feel a bit gutless on the open road.

 If you regularly do motorway stretches, the R135 is the better bet – especially since you have to go for this punchier motor to get CCS fast charging, which makes longer journeys easier.

-Significantly updated suspension, steering and brakes mean that the new ZOE is usefully better to drive than before.
+Significantly updated suspension, steering and brakes mean this ZOE is usefully better to drive than before.
 It’s stable and confidence-inspiring – enough to make it fit for regular motorway miles.
-There’s plenty of grip if you want a bit of fun, although the Renault always feels like a sensible steer regardless of how you drive it.
+There’s plenty of grip if you want fun, although it always feels like a sensible steer regardless of how you drive it.

 Renault ZOE electric motor, 0-62mph and acceleration